 The Bilingual Program is designed for the majority of our students, offering instruction in both English and French.
 While the number and types of courses offered in French vary from school to school, most schools strive to offer between 30 and 50 percent of their instruction in French.
-This program is offered in all schools with the exception of Gault Institute.
+This program is offered in all schools with the exception of Gault Institute in Valleyfield.

-The English Program is designed for students who choose to complete the majority of their secondary coursework in English or for students who have struggled in the bilingual program at the elementary level.
+The English Program is designed for students who choose to complete their high school curriculum in English, or for students who have struggled in the bilingual program at the elementary level.
 Only one basic French Second Language course is offered in the students’ program of study.
 This program is offered in both high schools.

 International Baccalaureate (IB)